GabyUSTC/lds-homepage/content/authors/sihangli/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Sihang Li  (李思杭) is a third-year master student at the USTC Lab for Data Science, where he is supervised by Prof. Xiangnan He and Prof. Xiang Wang.
+Sihang Li is a third-year master student at the USTC Lab for Data Science, where he is supervised by Prof. Xiangnan He and Prof. Xiang Wang.
 He earned his B.E. degree from USTC and his research interests now focus on graph representation learning and multi-modal LM.